-OSHA has developed numerous products, both electronic and paper copy, to assist national, regional, and area offices; employers and employees; State Plan programs; and federal agencies to reduce or eliminate workplace hazards in shipyard employment (i.e., ship repair, shipbuilding, and shipbreaking).
+OSHA has developed numerous products, both electronic and paper copy, to assist national, regional, and area offices; employers and employees; State Plan; and federal agencies to reduce or eliminate workplace hazards in shipyard employment (i.e., ship repair, shipbuilding, and shipbreaking).
 Electronic products include websites, eTools, and videos.
-Traditional products including guidance documents, fact sheets, flyers, etc., are available electronically, as well as in hard copy.
+Traditional products including guidance documents, fact sheets, flyers, are available electronically, as well as in hard copy.
 Section XIII.
 Outreach Products of this instruction has more detailed information regarding these products, including hyperlinks where appropriate.

 - VI.
 Expiration Date.
-This instruction will remain in effect until canceled or superseded by another instruction or notice. - VII.
+This instruction will remain in effect until canceled or superseded by another Instruction or Notice. - VII.
 Federal Program Change Notice of Intent and Equivalency Required.
-This instruction describes a federal program change which provides guidance concerning OSHA's policy and procedures on the enforcement of shipyard employment.
-States with OSHA-approved State Plans that cover private-sector maritime employment (i.e., activities addressed in 29 CFR Part 1915 Shipyard Employment and 29 CFR Part 1917 Marine Terminals), as well as those with public-sector employees engaged in these activities, are expected to have enforcement policies and procedures in place for their maritime operations which are at least as effective as those in this instruction.
-All States with OSHA-approved State Plans cover State and local government employees, including any public-sector employees that may be engaged in maritime activities; only California, Minnesota, Vermont and Washington cover private-sector shore-side operations for shipyard employment (See 29 CFR 1952, Approved State Plans for Enforcement of State Standards).
+OSHA has updated the Shipyard Employment "Tool Bag" Directive.
+This Instruction describes a federal program change for which notice of intent and equivalency are required.
+States with OSHA-approved State Plans that cover private sector shipyard employment activities, as well as those with state and local government employees engaged in these maritime activities, are expected to have enforcement policies and procedures in place for their confined spaces, enclosed spaces, and other dangerous atmospheres, which are at least as effective as those in this Instruction.
+Only California, Minnesota, Vermont and Washington cover private sector shore-side operations for shipyard employment and marine terminals (see 29 CFR 1952, Approved State Plans for Enforcement of State Standards).
+State Plans were required to adopt standards at least as effective as OSHA's confined spaces, enclosed spaces and other dangerous atmospheres in shipyard employment standards by October 24, 1994 (59 FR 37857, July 25, 1994).

-States with private- or public-sector maritime employees within their jurisdiction are required to notify OSHA within 60 days whether they intend to adopt policies and procedures identical to those in this instruction or adopt or maintain different policies and procedures.
-States without any private- or public-sector maritime employment should so indicate in their response.

-If a State adopts or maintains policies and procedures that differ from federal policies and procedures, the State must identify the differences and may either post its policy on its website and provide the link to OSHA or submit an electronic copy to OSHA with information on how the public may obtain a copy.
-If the State adopts policies and procedures that are identical to federal policies and procedures, the State must provide the date of adoption to OSHA.
-State adoption must be accomplished within 6 months, with posting or submission of documentation within 60 days of adoption.
-OSHA will provide summary information on the State responses to this instruction on its website at: www.osha.gov/dcsp/osp/index.html.
+State Plans without any private sector or state and local government shipyard employment should so indicate in their responses.
+State Plans with private sector or public sector shipyard employees within their jurisdiction are required to notify OSHA within 60 days of whether they intend to adopt policies and procedures identical to those in this instruction or adopt or maintain different policies and procedures.
+If the State Plans policies and procedures differ from the federal program, they must be at least as effective as those in this instruction and must be available for review.
+The State Plan may either post its policies on its State Plan Website and provide the link to OSHA or provide information on how a copy may be obtained.
+Whether identical or different policies, State Plans must provide the date of adoption to OSHA within 60 days of adoption.
+State Plan adoption must be accomplished within six (6) months.
+OSHA will post summary information on the State Plan responses to this instruction on its website.